lbl-srg/ctrl-flow/specification/source/architecture.rst

    The diagrams for the desktop app and the third-party application are removed.

 The following definitions and conventions are used.

-  Config(uration) data: pieces of data provided as input to the configuration widget, see :numref:`sec_data_model` for definitions and :numref:`sec_annex_json` for an actual example.

   Model data: pieces of data used by the graphical editor to allow manipulating a Modelica model.
 Those correspond to the Modelica code as interpreted by the editor according to its specific data model.